Navigate to main page content

 Swedbank would like to draw attention to the fact that both the EU and the U.S. imposed broad (comprehensive) International Sanctions related to Crimea and Sevastopol regions.
 These sanctions cover restrictions and prohibitions on imports, exports, investments and financing in relation to these regions.

-Due to the current situation; internal decisions and the risk policies of the main correspondent banks, Swedbank will not, as a rule, perform payments (both outgoing and incoming) to these regions or related to these regions (i.e. beneficiary address is indicated in Crimea or in other cases where any connection to these regions have been identified) in any currencies.
+Due to the current situation, internal decisions and the risk policies of the main correspondent banks, Swedbank will not, as a rule, execute payments (both outgoing and incoming) related to these regions (i.e. beneficiary address is indicated in Crimea or in other cases where any connection to these regions have been identified) in any currencies.

 Military goods cover military technology and equipment which might be used for internal repression or international aggression or contribute to regional instability.